Home / Statistical Tools / Data Types / Data Types Details

 If you're unsure which type to use, consider how the data will be analyzed:

-- Numeric data can be used for calculations like mean, standard deviation, and regression
+- Continuous data can be used for calculations like mean, standard deviation, and regression

 - Count data is appropriate when values represent discrete occurrences and cannot be negative